kevinandrewbishop/mailtracker/README.md

 or database.
 It was built to help with a budget automation project, but is intended to work as a general package.

-## Budget Automation Use Case

-One of the most frustrating parts of keeping a budget is the need to manually download a csv of transactions before running it through a python script or excel worksheet.
-First, it simply takes time to log in to the financial website and download the csv.
-More importantly, as you periodically download these csvs to keep your budget up to date, you have to make sure you aren't re-downloading transactions from the last time you updated your budget.
-Sometimes this is non-trivial as certain vendors, like restaurants, often have a lag of multiple days between the date of the actual transaction vs the date it appears on the website.

-Some applications, like mint, claim to automatically do this, but I have found they are incompatible with certain credit cards.

-To get around this problem, this package uses the email alert system credit cards usually provide.
-Most credit cards offer a way to create automated email alerts whenever a condition is met (transaction above a certain amount, balance above a certain amount, etc).

-The overall workflow is as follows:
-1. Set credit card email alerts on all transactions above a nominal amount (e.g. $5)
-2. Create an email filter rule that moves all of these alert messages to a specific folder (e.g. "Visa")
-3. Use this package to download those emails and extract the relevant fields using regular expressions
-4. Store the contents in an application (e.g. flask app with sql database) to track transactions

-The email checking service should be set to run on an automated loop every so many minutes.

 ## Example

 In the following example assume there is a folder called "Visa" that contains